argonne-lcf/user-guides/docs/polaris/visualization/visit.md

-# Visit on Polaris
+# VisIt on Polaris

 ## Getting Started

-The latest Visit versions installed on Polaris are 3.3.3 and 3.4.0.
+The latest VisIt versions installed on Polaris are 3.3.3 and 3.4.0.

-Please note that at the time of this writing Visit version 3.4.0 does not yet have a client for Mac available.
+Please note that at the time of this writing VisIt version 3.4.0 does not yet have a client for Mac available.

-Follow these steps to install Visit on your local machine:
+Follow these steps to install VisIt on your local machine:

-  - Download and install Visit for your local platform (MacOS, Windows, Linux).
+  - Download and install VisIt for your local platform (MacOS, Windows, Linux).
 The version you download must match the server version installed on Polaris.
 [Use this page](https://visit-dav.github.io/visit-website/releases-as-tables/)
   - Download the [Polaris host profile for VisIt](scripts/host_anl_polaris.xml) (you may need to right-click and choose "Save link as..." or "Save target as...")
   - Copy this file to a file called ~/.visit/hosts/host_anl_polaris.xml on Mac or Linux. [ We need to also specify this path for for Windows]

-Note: Visit allows the user to download host profiles for ANL, but all these settings are outdated.
-We are working with the Visit developers to update the ANL host list.
+Note: VisIt allows the user to download host profiles for ANL, but all these settings are outdated.
+We are working with the VisIt developers to update the ANL host list.

 Additional information for using VisIt in client/server mode [here](https://visit-sphinx-github-user-manual.readthedocs.io/en/v3.4.0/using_visit/ClientServer/index.html)